GeorgesML/Brain-tumor-detector/README.md

-# Gender-detector
+# messi-or-ronaldo
-Flask app that figures out if you are a male or a female based on a pic of you
+Flask app that figures out if the pic is Messi or Ronaldo